Ricketts’ Riches: Nebraska politician and family deliver deluge of campaign cash

 THE SKINNY:

-The family – mostly the governor and his parents – delivered money far and wide.
+The family – mostly the governor and his parents – has delivered money far and wide.

 That spending spiked when Ricketts first ran for the state’s top job, jumping to 5% of all recorded Nebraska political giving.

-And it spiked again as he prepared to leave office, when they spent $5.4 million – much of it funneled to electing his successor, Jim Pillen.
+It spiked again in the 2022 election cycle, as Ricketts prepared to leave the governor’s office.
+Then family members spent $5.4 million – much of it funneled to electing his successor, Jim Pillen.
 A week after taking office, Pillen appointed Ricketts to the U.S. Senate.

 WHY DOES IT MATTER?